davesmeghead/visonic/README.md

 ## Introduction
 Visonic produce the Powermax alarm panel series (PowerMax+, PowerMaxExpress, PowerMaxPro and PowerMaxComplete) and the Powermaster alarm series (PowerMaster 10 and PowerMaster 30).
 This Home Assistant Component allows you to control the alarm panel (arm/disarm) and allows you to use the Visonic sensors (movement, door contact, ...) and X10 devices within Home Assistant.
 Please note that after extensive work, the original PowerMax Panel is not able to be used as it does not support the Powerlink protocol that this component relies on.
+Also the Visonic 360R Alarm Panel is not fitted with an RS232 connection and cannot have a Powerlink3 fitted, it is therefore not compatible with this HA Component.

 ## What hardware will you need?
 You have a choice, you can connect to your Visonic Alarm Panel using RS232, USB or Ethernet (Wired or Wireless)